princedede/Q-paper/INTRO.md

 - Barriers to fast adoption posed by centralized blockchain operators such as rigorous KYCs etc.
 - Trust issues between parties to trade.
-- Security problems with some open and fully decentralized operators.
+- Inherent security issues with decentralized operators.
 - Loss of fund in the event of demise.
 - Low adoption due to technical nature of blockchain technology.